 Almost 50 years ago, since he played in the last of his six Test matches for Pakistan.
 It is difficult to ascertain where exactly Aftab Gul Khan stands among the list of some of the country’s most exciting cricketers.
 But he remained an enigma throughout his career.
 You simply couldn’t miss him on the cricket field and off it too, because such was his charm and dynamism.
 In the realm of Test cricket, however, Aftab Gul faded away without fulfilling his immense promise.

 Then again, he really didn’t make the kind of mark that he was supposed to even at the first-class cricket level.
 There was apparently too much going on in his life.
 He was a firebrand student leader in his college days.
 That happened to be in those uneasy and volatile 1960s.
 He later trained to be a lawyer and turned into a successful one too.

-But most of all he was a political activist and knowing Aftab Gul one realized that he had to be in the forefront.
+But most of all he was a political activist and knowing Aftab Gul one realized that he had to be at the forefront.
 He himself was a lawyer but was pursued by lawmakers and law enforcers for much of his young life.
 So much so that, during the regime of General Zia-ul-Haq, he had to spend many years in exile in England away from his family and friends and the cricket grounds of his favorite Lahore.

 It was an 18-year-old that Aftab Gul made his first appearance in first-class cricket at home.
 This was in an Ayub Trophy Championship match for Punjab University against Lahore at the former’s Old Campus ground in the heart of the city in early Dec 1964.
 It was an inauspicious debut thought, but Aftab Gul scored a quick 29 in 68 runs opening stand with wicketkeeper Abdul Haleem.